-New Report from Children’s Hospitals and Clinics of Minnesota Shows Importance of Starting Early in Fight Against Childhood Obesity – Children’s Hospitals and Clinics of Minnesota
+New Report from Children’s Minnesota Shows Importance of Starting Early in Fight Against Childhood Obesity – Children’s Minnesota

 Study finds early childhood, birth to age 5, is the most critical opportunity to prevent obesity, but it is often the most overlooked

-MINNEAPOLIS/ST. PAUL, July 16, 2012 – As the prevalence of childhood obesity in children rapidly increases across the United States, and the nation continues to grapple with the life-threatening consequences of this epidemic, a new report released today from Children’s Hospitals and Clinics of Minnesota examines how this public health threat is impacting children and families across Minnesota – and what can be done to address it.
+MINNEAPOLIS/ST. PAUL, July 16, 2012 – As the prevalence of childhood obesity in children rapidly increases across the United States, and the nation continues to grapple with the life-threatening consequences of this epidemic, a new report released today from Children’s Minnesota examines how this public health threat is impacting children and families across Minnesota – and what can be done to address it.

 In the report, “Starting Early to Prevent Childhood Obesity,” Children’s physicians and researchers examine the latest childhood obesity research, data and clinical trends to better understand how Minnesota stacks up against national trends and what resources and evidence-based solutions exist that can have a long-term, positive impact on the prevention of childhood obesity.